ngMachina/ngCourse2/migrate/ng-upgrade/bootstrap.md

 ## Upgrading/Downgrading Components

-Once bootstrapping is complete, Angular 1.x components can be _upgraded_ to work with Angular 2.
-Conversely, Angular 2 components can be _downgraded_ to work with Angular 1.x.
+Once bootstrapping is complete, AngularJS components can be _upgraded_ to work with Angular.
+Conversely, Angular components can be _downgraded_ to work with AngularJS.